JullyVaz/Gerenciador-de-Tarefas/README.md

 A sua aplicação deverá ser do tipo Web API ou MVC

-A sua classe principal, a classe de tarefa
+A classe principal é a classe de tarefa